datawire/ambassador-docs/docs/emissary/2.0/topics/using/intro-mappings.md

   service: http://httpbin.org
 ```

-## Applying an AmbassadorMapping resource
+## Applying a Mapping resource

-An `AmbassadorMapping` resource can be managed using the same workflow as any other Kubernetes resources (e.g., `service`, `deployment`).
-For example, if the above `AmbassadorMapping` is saved into a file called `httpbin-mapping.yaml`, the following command will apply the configuration directly to $productName$:
+A `Mapping` resource can be managed using the same workflow as any other Kubernetes resources (e.g., `service`, `deployment`).
+For example, if the above `Mapping` is saved into a file called `httpbin-mapping.yaml`, the following command will apply the configuration directly to $productName$:

 ```
 kubectl apply -f httpbin-mapping.yaml